kerberosmansour/gdpr-patterns-presentation/content/user/_index.md

 ---
-title  : Admin Space
+title  : User Space
 menu   : main
-weight : 20
+weight : 19
 ---

 Here are a number of helper pages